snayooo/EditedCat/README.md

-- 👋 Hi, I’m @EditedCat
+- 👋 Hi, I’m Mo
 - 👀 I’m interested in coding
 - 🎮 Favorite game: Minecraft

 <!---
+MoLetsPlay/mo
-EditedCat/EditedCat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->